 The rainbow analysis

-The immense popularity of this console resulted in a variety of revisions (i.e. Game Boy Pocket, Light, and even in the form of Super Nintendo cartridges).
-As a matter of fact, the Game Boy brand covers two generations.
-Within the 4th generation we find the monochrome Game Boy and its revisions, and in the next generation resides the Game Boy Color (shipped after the demise of the Virtual Boy).
-The good news is that this article covers both ends.
-So, in the end, you’ll get a good understanding of how the Game Boy works and how its technology subsequently evolved to become the Game Boy Color.
+The immense popularity of this console led to a variety of revisions (e.g. Game Boy Pocket, Light, and even adaptations in the form of Super Nintendo cartridges).
+As a matter of fact, the Game Boy brand spans two generations: within the 4th generation, we find the monochrome Game Boy and its revisions, while the next generation features the Game Boy Color (shipped after the demise of the Virtual Boy).

 CPU